Articles On Depression Aren’t Cure: Managing Symptoms Of Depression

 Depression can affect anyone, even people who appear to live happy lives.
 Several risk factors can impact the development and persistence of major depression.

-- Genetics: Depression can run in the family.
+Genetics: Depression can run in the family.
 This doesn’t mean that you will inevitably have a depressive disorder, but it increases your likelihood of experiencing depressive symptoms at some point in your life.

-- Personality: Personality traits can be another factor in the development of depression.
+Personality: Personality traits can be another factor in the development of depression.
 For instance, someone who experiences feelings of low self-esteem more frequently than others may become overwhelmed by stress and may be more susceptible to depression than those living with higher self-esteem.

 Why is it called depression?

-Is depression known as a disease?
+Is depression considered a disease?

 Depression (major depressive disorder) is a mental illness characterized by feelings of extreme sadness and loss of interest in activities that can persist for an extended period.
 It can lead to a variety of emotional and physical challenges that can negatively impact your daily life.
 To effectively treat depression, the first step is to receive a thorough diagnostic evaluation from a health professional.
 This may include a physical examination and interview to discuss mental health symptoms you’re currently experiencing.

 Depression is classified as a mood disorder alongside conditions such as persistent depressive disorder, premenstrual dysphoric disorder (PMDD), postpartum depression, and bipolar disorder.
+Other types include perinatal depression and seasonal depression, which are also linked to hormonal or environmental risk factors.

 How does depression affect the brain?

 In situations when a person isn’t getting better with medications or therapy, healthcare providers may suggest brain stimulation therapies, such as electroconvulsive therapy (ECT) or Transcranial magnetic stimulation (TMS) to get depression treated more effectively.
+The response to these treatments can vary based on the individual's overall health.

 - Previous Article